magmo/apps/packages/wallet/src/redux/protocols/responding/readme.md

 The purpose of this protocol is handle responding to a challenge.
 It covers:

-- Deciding which options (respond/refute) are valid and presenting them to the user.
+- Deciding if we can respond to a challenge with commitments that the wallet already has.
-- Accepting a response commitment.
+- If the response needs a new commitment the response protocol accepting a response commitment.
 - Getting confirmation from the user to launch a response.
 - Submitting the response transaction to the blockchain.
 - Getting acknowledgement from the user before returning to app.